 Exactly describe how are you going to carry out the experiment, what do you need for instrumentation and set-up (this can be shifted in part in the next section), and how you are going to analyse the data.
 Give sample details and quantity, and requirements for sample environment (this section should allow beamline scientists to make technical feasibility assessment - prior discussion with beamline scientist is strongly advised)

 Justify why you ask for a specific beamline/end station, and how much beamtime is required for your experiment.
 Shortly detail how you estimated the requested number of shifts.

 RESULTS EXPECTED AND THEIR SIGNIFICANCE IN THE RESPECTIVE FIELD OF RESEARCH

 Give a very compact view of what you hope to learn from the proposed experiment.
 Explain how results you are expecting will allow you to answer the specific question(s) stated above and what will be the impact of answering this question on your field of research.

 They should illustrate importance of topic by citing one or two milestone papers in your field and recent exciting developments in or around specific topic of proposal.
 They should indicate level of your research by citing own recent, relevant publications, however all essential information should be included in the proposal!

 - Samples where you must use a special form to describe every sample type you intend to bring to SOLARIS.
 You must create a separate form for every sample type.
 Our algorithm calculate the safety level for the specific sample and the level is later verified by a Safety Manager.

 - You can use the last tab – Submit proposal – to send your application to us!
 Remember that you can save the application at any stage of its creation process.
-However, you may send the application only once!
-You can no longer edit an application once it has been sent.

 Remember to write the proposal in English.
 Every user may send an unlimited number of proposals.